It’s normal to stress about your wedding dance – but you don’t have to. Just follow these tips.

 Oh, and it’s hard to recover from a mistake without looking un-coordinated..

-Fear not - there's a great alternative.
+– there’s a great alternative.

-Learn lead and follow dancing.
+Learn.
 This gives you the flexibility to turn, dip, swirl gracefully when your man leads you.
 Leading and following is 10x easier than choreography and looks smooth and natural.
 Give it a try first before you decide.